 If you’re considering an inexpensive crew vehicle, a cargo van might be just the ticket.
 If you want sleep at or very near where you stopped running, you might want to consider and RV, especially in remote areas, but consider possible difficulty in finding a parking space or place to pull off.
 At least you know it’s your own bed and don’t have to bother with check-in.

-Our crew vehicle is a 2017 Mercedes Metris cargo van outfitted with L-track lashing rail, sound-deadening foam, and varnished birch decking.
-We bought the van used from a bankrupt lawn service business and upfitted it for our purposes.
+Our support vehicle is a 2017 Mercedes Metris cargo van outfitted with L-track AKA aircraft track or lashing rail and marine-varnished birch plywood decking.
+We bought the van used from a bankrupt solar-powered lawn service business and upfitted it ourselves.

 Weight and storage space

-We took 9 Adidas Team Issue duffel bags and grommeted the bottoms of them so we could hang them off L-track lashing rail (made by US Cargo Control) inside the crew van, creating “soft cabinets” where we could store clothing, medical supplies, first aid, hygiene, and safety gear.
+We took 9 Adidas Team Issue duffel bags and grommeted the bottoms of them so we could hang them off L-track from US Cargo Control inside the crew van, creating “soft cabinets” where we could store clothing, medical supplies, first aid, hygiene, and safety gear.
 We color coded and tagged the bags so we could locate contents easily.
 Red bags were for first aid, blue bags for night visibility gear, and orange bags for daytime hot weather gear.
 It worked pretty well.